klepas/bruins-site/blog/_posts/2021-12-1-blog-post-about-cpag-article-on-planning.md

 An abstract for the paper can be found in the [CPAG Newsletter for December, 2021]( https://shoutout.wix.com/so/97NrQPpKd?languageTag=en&cid=7629bf73-2ec7-47f1-bb89-16168c7b5b03#/main).

 The paper itself can be found at: [The Significance of the Current ACT Government Planning Review](https://www.canberraplanningactiongroup.com/post/the-significance-of-the-current-act-government-planning-review)

+Another paper of mine, one co-authored with Geoffrey Pryor, can be found at the CPAG website: [Government initiated Consultation re Planning in the ACT[(https://www.canberraplanningactiongroup.com/post/paving-the-path-to-a-brighter-future)